Create Computer Groups

 Click on the “Test – Workstations” view and do the same as above.

-Click on the “Upgrades” view and set the Approval view drop down box from “Unapproved” to “Any Except Declined” and the Status to “Failed or Needed”.
+Click on the “Upgrades” view and set the Approval view drop down box from “Unapproved” to “Approved” and the Status to “Any”.
+This is so that you can see what updates are approved for this group.
+This will be used in the approvals process in part 6.

 Click on the “Drivers” and right click on the column names to give you a menu of what columns to display.
 From the default set (Status Rollup, Title, Installed/Not Applicable Percentage, and Approval) add: File Status, Supersedence, Needed Count, Arrival Date.
-Change the Approval view drop down box to “Unapproved” with the status of “Failed or Needed”
+Change the Approval view drop down box to “Unapproved” with the status of “Failed or Needed”.
+This will be used in the approvals process in Part 6.

 Click on the “All Updates Except Drivers” and right click on the column names to give you a menu of what columns to display.
 From the default set (Status Rollup, Title, Installed/Not Applicable Percentage, and Approval) add: File Status, Supersedence, Needed Count, Arrival Date.
-Change the Approval view drop down box to “Unapproved” with the status of “Failed or Needed”
+Change the Approval view drop down box to “Unapproved” with the status of “Failed or Needed”.
+This will be used in the approvals process in Part 6.

 This completes the setup for the WSUS Server itself.